cornellev/zed-benchmarking/README.md

 Need to figure out how rtabmap_slam and rtabmap_odom work together.
 Figure out what _odom does.
 Figure out the 'stack' of how one would use the outputs of rtabmap to improve their odometry.

+This link (http://wiki.ros.org/rtabmap_ros/Tutorials/SetupOnYourRobot) is also good for seeing the whole stack.

 ## Requirements